Is Japan Rail Pass Worth Buying? (2023 Prices & Review)

 This is especially true when traveling within Kyoto, as many of the rail (and all of the bus) lines in Kyoto are not operated by the JR Group.
 For practical purposes, this is the most notable instance of non-JR lines you’ll probably encounter in Japan, although we encounter non-JR lines from time to time in other places, as well.

-The Japan Rail Pass voucher can be purchased online or through travel agents outside of Japan.
-Note that what you receive when purchasing is only a voucher, which then must be exchanged at offices in major JR stations.
-These offices include those at Narita Airport and Kansai Airport.
+For now, the Japan Rail Pass voucher can be purchased online or through travel agents outside of Japan and still must be exchanged in person.
+As noted above, what you receive when purchasing is only a voucher, which then must be exchanged at offices in major JR stations.
+Again, these offices include those at Narita Airport and Kansai Airport.

 If it’s your first time in Japan, we highly recommend making the exchange at the airport, as this is the easiest location.
 Even if you don’t plan on using the Japan Rail Pass right away (you should time its start date strategically to encompass all of your Shinkansen rides), that’s fine.
 You can specify a start date in the future.

 The upside of redeeming at the airport is that the JR office is far easier to find, and more convenient.
 On our first visit to Japan, we did not follow this advice.
 We waited until going to Tokyo Station (an overwhelming labyrinth the first time you experience it) to redeem our passes, and we just about had a meltdown trying to find the office.

 At the office, a representative takes your voucher, reviews your passport (for the appropriate “temporary visitor” status stamp), and provides you with the pass, which is then to be presented to the window at JR gates (where they wave you through) with your passport.